Rafał Król

-Rafał Król (born 16 January 1989) is a Polish professional footballer who plays as a midfielder for III liga club Stal Kraśnik.
-A long-time captain of Motor Lublin, he also played for Znicz Pruszków, AÉ Dóxa Kranoúlas.
+Rafał Król (born 16 January 1989) is a Polish professional footballer who plays as a midfielder for IV liga Lublin club Lublinianka.
+A long-time captain of Motor Lublin, he also played for Stal Kraśnik, Znicz Pruszków and AÉ Dóxa Kranoúlas.

 Career

 Early career

 Król started his playing career in MUKS Kraśnik.
 He joined Motor Lublin at age nineteen, and he made his senior debut on 16 March 2008 in a 4–0 home win against GKS Jastrzębie, coming on as a substitute in the 89th minute.
 In August 2010, Król moved to Znicz Pruszków.
 In August 2011, he joined Greek Gamma Ethniki side AÉ Dóxa Kranoúlas.
 After three seasons, he returned to Motor.

 Stal Kraśnik (2017–2020)

 In February 2017, he re-joined IV liga club Stal Kraśnik.
 He scored six goals in a 14–0 home win over LKS Milanów on 4 June 2017.

 Motor Lublin (2020–2025)

 On 15 January 2020, Król signed a contract with Motor Lublin for the third time in his career.

 On 26 July 2024, Król made his Ekstraklasa debut at the age of 35 years and 187 days, coming on as a substitute in a 0–2 away win over Lechia Gdańsk.
 With this appearance, he achieved a feat of featuring for Motor in top four tiers of the Polish league system.
 On 8 January 2025, Motor announced Król's decision to leave the club with immediate effect.
 He made 290 appearances throughout eleven years in Motor and played three matches in Ekstraklasa during the 2024–25 season.